KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 ## About this guide

-This guide was prepared to aid administrators in installing, configuring, administrating, and troubleshooting the software system.
+This guide was prepared to aid administrators in configuring, administrating, and troubleshooting the software system.
+It is assumed that the software system has been installed previously with the required hadrware configuration and networking infrastructure.

 ## Preliminary tasks

-In order for the installation procedure to continue without any errors or interruption, the servers to be used for the installation, the network devices to be used to access the server and the clients, and the licenses and certificates required to use the software system must be ready.
+In order for the configuration procedure to continue without any errors or interruption, the servers where the system was installed, the network devices to be used to access the server and the clients, and the licenses and certificates required to use the software system must be ready and in place.
 To meet these prerequisites, follow the instructions below.

 ### Server requirements